Professor Mamlock (1938 film): Reception

 Professor Mamlock opened in sixteen cinemas in Moscow, and was released in three hundred copies in the Soviet Union.
-Within the first eight days after its released, it had 370,000 admissions.
+Within the first eight days after its release, it had 370,000 admissions.
 Twenty-five copies were made for export to Europe, and a duplicate negative was sent to the United States to enable manufacturing new copies there.

 On 15 April 1939, about eight months after its release, Chairman of the State Cinema Committee Semen Dukelsky reported in a memorandum that Professor Mamlock was already viewed by some 16 million people in the Soviet Union.
 On 1 February that year, Semion Mezhinsky was awarded the Order of the Red Banner of Labour for his portrayal of Mamlock.

 In Britain, although Professor Mamlock was shown in private by the London Film Society, the British Board of Film Censors announced beforehand that the film would be rejected; Anthony Aldgate and James C. Robertson wrote that it was viewed as an "uncompromising assault on a point of German domestic policy".
 When the distributors presented the board with the picture on 12 May 1939 - in the hope that Czechoslovakia's occupation by Germany would change the censors' position - it took two weeks to agree to bar it from the cinemas of the United Kingdom.
 Herbert Morrison later recalled that the ban "was given in the days when it was thought that you must not do anything offensive to Herr Hitler".
 The distributors then turned to the London County Council, which allowed a screening; it took place in late August 1939.
 On 14 September, after the war broke, the BBFC reversed its decision, although it censored some scenes, and it was shown in Nottingham in November.
 The picture was released in February 1940.
 Member of Parliament John McGovern later alleged that "it is not for the Government to allow anybody to speak for the victims, just as they would not allow Professor Mamlock to be shown in this country before the war, but only later when it suited their own purpose."
 Due to pressure from the German embassy, Professor Mamlock was also banned in China, where it ran for only two days before being removed from circulation on 16 August 1939.
-After the signing of the Molotov-Ribbentrop Pact, French censures banned the film because of its Soviet origin.
+After the signing of the Molotov–Ribbentrop Pact, French censures banned the film because of its Soviet origin.